Guide to the best restaurants in the Cotswolds

 There’s also a list of around half a dozen other mains such as twice-baked souffle, lobster mac ‘n’ cheese or Yorkshire grouse.

-The Michelin guide recommends trying the desserts, and having around 10 to choose from is a real treat.
+I’d definitely recommend trying the desserts, and with around 10 to choose from, I know you’re in for a real treat!

 21. The Painswick, Painswick